carowiec/privacy-policy/README.md

 		<div id="container">
 			<h2>Privacy Policy</h2>
 			<p>
-			<a href="https://play.google.com/store/apps/details?id=com.Michal.Siggy" target="_blank">Siggy</a>
+			<a href="https://play.google.com/store/apps/details?id=com.carowiec.Siggy" target="_blank">Siggy</a>
 			is Ad Supported app.
-That SERVICE is provided by Michal at no cost and is intended for use as is.</p>
+That SERVICE is provided by carowiec at no cost and is intended for use as is.</p>
 			<p>This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.</p>
 			<p>If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.</p>
 			<p><strong>Information Collection and Use</strong></p>